Glamping in South West England

 Cornwall, South West England

-Glamping for 2 people, with hot tub and garden
+Glamping for 4 people, with garden and hot tub, with pets

 Cullompton, Devon